justinlovelace/justinlovelace.github.io/index.md

 <h3 align="center">About</h3>

 I am currently pursuing a Ph.D. in Computer Science at Cornell University.
-I am broadly interested in machine learning and deep learning with a focus on the challenges that arise from model deployment in the real world.
-This includes, for instance, improving model robustness under realistic distributions shifts.
-I am also interested in the science of deep learning, i.e., developing a more principled understanding of deep learning phenomena.
+I am broadly interested in the intersection of machine learning, deep learning, and natural language processing.
+I am currently working on adapting diffusion to language generation.
 You can view my publications [here]({{ "/publications/" }}).

 I previously graduated from Carnegie Mellon University with an M.S. in Language Technologies.
 While there, I utilized textual information to develop knowledge graph completion models with greater robustness to sparsity under the advisement of Dr. Carolyn Rosè.
 My studies were supported by Research Fellowships from the university.